aniket-mish/distributed-ml-system/README.md

 BATCH_SIZE = BATCH_SIZE_PER_REPLICA * strategy.num_replicas_in_sync
 ```

 The `num_replicas_in_sync` equals the number of devices that are used in the [all-reduce]() operation.
-We have used the `tf.distribute.MultiWorkerMirroredStrategy` API and with the help of this strategy, a Keras model that was designed to run on a single worker can seamlessly work on multiple workers with minimal code changes.
+We have used the `tf.distribute.MultiWorkerMirroredStrategy` API and with the help of this strategy, a keras model that was designed to run on a single worker can seamlessly work on multiple workers with minimal code changes.

 What actually happens behind the scenes?
 1. Each GPU performs the forward pass on a different slice of the input data to compute the loss.
 2. Each GPU computes the gradients based on the loss function.
-3. These gradients are aggregated across all of the devices, via an All-reduce algorithm.
+3. These gradients are aggregated across all of the devices, via an all-reduce algorithm.
 4. The optimizer updates the weights using the reduced gradients thereby keeping the devices in sync.

+PyTorch users can look into the [DDP](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html) and [FSDP](https://pytorch.org/docs/stable/fsdp.html) training approaches.

 We have also enabled automatic data sharding across workers by setting `tf.data.experimental.AutoShardPolicy` to `AutoShardPolicy.DATA`.
 This setting is needed to ensure convergence and performance.
 Sharding means handing each worker a subset of the entire dataset.
 You can read more about it [here](https://www.tensorflow.org/api_docs/python/tf/data/experimental/DistributeOptions).

+So the workflow is as below.

 ```python
 with strategy.scope():